- What does having faith over fear mean?

 If you don’t know what you’re doing, pray to the Father.
 He loves to help.
 You’ll get his help, and won’t be condescended to when you ask for it.
 Ask boldly, believingly, without a second thought.
 People who “worry their prayers” are like wind-whipped waves.
 Don’t think you’re going to get anything from the Master that way, adrift at sea, keeping all your options open.James 1:2-5 MSG

-If you’re struggling to have faith in the midst of the tests and challenges of 2020, dealing with spiritual baggage of the past will help.
+If you’re struggling to have faith over fear in the midst of tests and challenges, dealing with spiritual baggage of the past will help.

 One of the biggest pieces of spiritual “baggage” I’ve seen in my life this year is unbelief (Hebrews 3:12).